If you have a problem ejecting USB mass storage device, you came to the right place. Throughout this article, we’ll cover the most common fixes.

 - This will open up the Task Manager application.
 Make sure you are on the “Processes” tab;

 - In the list of processes, locate “Windows Explorer”;

 - Left-click on it and click on “Restart”;

 - This will restart Windows Explorer and you can try removing your USB mass storage device again.
 It should work this time.

-If this method doesn’t work for you, then you need to move on to the nest fix we’re listing above.
+If this method doesn’t work for you, you need to move on to the next fix we’re listing above.

 Shut Down Your Computer